Tonomy-Foundation/Tonomy-ID/README.md

 DEBUG=tonomy* yarn run start
 ```

-### Run with the Staging / Testnet environment and build
+### Run the production environment locally

-Testing Staging / Testnet Tonomy ID locally without needing to wait for deploy to Play store.
-This has the advantage of being able to see logs inside Tonomy ID as it runs
+Run production (United Citizen Wallet), testnet (Pangea Testnet) or staging (Tonomy ID Staging) locally without needing to wait for deploy to Play store.
+This has the advantage of being able to see logs as it runs

+Instructions for `staging`.
+Change to `testnet` or `production` below to change environment:

-1. Change to `"appName": "Tonomy ID Development"` in `config.staging.json` or `config.testnet.json`
+1. Change to `"appName": "Tonomy ID Development"` in `config.staging.json`
-2. Run `DEBUG=tonomy* EXPO_NODE_ENV=staging yarn run start` or `DEBUG=tonomy* EXPO_NODE_ENV=testnet yarn run start`
+2. Run `DEBUG=tonomy* EXPO_NODE_ENV=staging yarn run start`
-3. Connect via QR and bundle and load the app
+3. Connect via QR and load the app

+To run it with the same building as production:

-4. Scroll down >> "Open React Native dev men"
+1. Scroll down >> "Open React Native dev men"
-5. Click "Settings"
+2. Click "Settings"
-6. Turn ON "JS Minify"
+3. Turn ON "JS Minify"
-7. Turn OFF "JS Dev Mode"
+4. Turn OFF "JS Dev Mode"
-8. Reload
+5. Reload

-This is now running in production mode connected to the staging environment.
+This is now running in production mode connected to the staging/testnet environment.

-## Run Staging or Testnet and see debug logs (Android only)
+## View debug logs of production apps installed from Google Play App Store, Apple App Store or Testflight

+### Android

 1. Install adb on your pc (<https://dl.google.com/android/repository/platform-tools-latest-windows.zip>)
 2. Put the location of the folder inside Path env system variable or you can navigate to the folder and call adb.exe directly